Makers-Mastery/Unity-Thermostat/README.md

 that was left to do was the motor module.
 My background is in electrical engineering, so in under 15 minutes I had the temperature sensor and stepper motor wired perfectly to the Raspberry Pi and set to writing code for it.
 I structured the code to run a moveMotor() function, which takes the temperature and adjusts the stepper motor accordingly by comparing virtualTemp to realTemp, every time it handles a PUT request and every 15 seconds.
-With some debugging, that concluded the project as I’d accomplished the full scope of the assignment.
+With some debugging, that concluded the project as I’d accomplished the full scope of the assignment. <br>
 <br>
 The source code, unity environment, and python script can all be found on box and on my github
 @ https://github.com/The-EAR-Foundation/Unity-Thermostat (my github name may change to “Makers-Mastery” in the near future so look out for that).
 The